kloudfuse/customer/scripts/assets/README.md

 ---

-# Dashboard Management
+# Manage Dashboards
-The `dashboard.py` script allows uploading and downloading dashboards.
+Use the `dashboard.py` script to manage Grafana dashboards: upload and download dashboards.

 ### Upload Dashboards
-Uploads dashboards to a specified folder in Grafana.
+Upload dashboards to a specified folder in Grafana.

-#### Upload a single dashboard:
+#### Upload a Single Dashboard
 ```sh
 python dashboard.py upload -s /path/to/dashboard.json \
     -f "My Dashboard Folder" \